SAVAK: 1957–1971

-After the 1953 Iranian coup d'état, the United States and the United Kingdom removed Mohammad Mosaddeq, who was originally focused on nationalizing Iran's oil industry, but also set out to weaken the Shah from power on August 19, 1953.
+After the 1953 Iranian coup d'état, Prime Minister Mohammad Mosaddeq was removed.
+He was originally focused on nationalizing Iran's oil industry but had also set out to weaken the Shah's power.
 After the coup, the monarch, Mohammad Reza Shah, established an intelligence service with police powers.
 The Shah's goal was to strengthen his regime by placing political opponents under surveillance and repressing dissident movements.
 According to Encyclopædia Iranica:

-In March 1955, the Army colonel was "replaced with a more permanent team of five career CIA officers, including specialists in covert operations, intelligence analysis, and counterintelligence, including Major General Herbert Norman Schwarzkopf who "trained virtually all of the first generation of SAVAK personnel."
-In 1956, this agency was reorganized and given the name Sazeman-e Ettela'at va Amniyat-e Keshvar (SAVAK).
+In March 1955, the Army colonel was "replaced with a more permanent team of five career Central Intelligence Agency (CIA) officers, including specialists in covert operations, intelligence analysis, and counterintelligence, including Major General Herbert Norman Schwarzkopf who "trained virtually all of the first generation of SAVAK personnel".
+In October 1956, news of the intended establishment of an agency was reported by state media and in 1965, this agency was reorganized and given the name Sazeman-e Ettela'at va Amniyat-e Keshvar (SAVAK).
 These in turn were replaced by SAVAK's own instructors in 1965.

-SAVAK had the power to censor the media, screen applicants for government jobs, and "according to reliable Western source, use all means necessary, including torture, to hunt down dissidents".
+SAVAK had the power to censor the media, screen applicants for government jobs, and "according to a reliable Western source, use all means necessary, including torture, to hunt down dissidents".
 After 1963, the Shah expanded his security organizations, including SAVAK, which grew to over 5,300 full-time agents and a large but unknown number of part-time informers.

-In 1961 the Iranian authorities dismissed the agency's first director, General Teymur Bakhtiar, and he later became a political dissident.
+In 1961, the Iranian authorities dismissed the agency's first director, General Teymur Bakhtiar, and he later became a political dissident.
 In 1970, SAVAK agents assassinated him, disguising the deed as an accident.

 General Hassan Pakravan, director of SAVAK from 1961 to 1966, had an almost benevolent reputation, for example dining on a weekly basis with Ayatollah Khomeini while Khomeini was under house arrest, and later intervened to prevent Khomeini's execution on the grounds that it would "anger the common people of Iran".
 After the Iranian Revolution, however, Pakravan was among the first of the Shah's officials to be executed by the Khomeini regime.

-Pakravan was replaced in 1966 by General Nematollah Nassiri, a close associate of the Shah, and the service was reorganized and became increasingly active in the face of rising leftist and Islamist militancy and political unrest.
+Pakravan was replaced in 1966 by General Nematollah Nassiri, a close associate of the Shah, and the service was reorganized and became increasingly active in the face of rising communist, socialist, and Islamist militancy and political unrest.